-An evaluation of each investment manager shall be conducted not less than annually.
-The evaluation, at a minimum, will take into consideration the firm's organization and performance relative to an agreed upon benchmark as indicated in the individual investment manager's guidelines.
+An evaluation of each investment manager shall be conducted annually.
+The evaluation will include input from both the Consultant and Staff and will take into consideration, at a minimum, the firm's organization and performance relative to an agreed upon benchmark as indicated in the individual investment manager's guidelines.
+If the Staff or Consultant have significant concerns about an investment manager, the Staff or Consultant will communicate to the Investment Committee, and the investment manager may be placed on the Investment Manager Watch List (Section IX) or, in extreme cases, recommended for immediate termination.
+Recommendations for changes in funding for an investment manager, outside the rebalancing process, may be brought to the Board for consideration, if appropriate.
 The evaluations will contain a formal recommendation from both the Consultant and the Staff.
-For public markets managers, the recommendation presented to the Trustees will generally take one of the following four formats:
+For public markets managers, the recommendation will generally take one of the following four formats: